+In Figure~\ref{fig:xsect} we show the cross section contours of the $pp \rightarrow hh$ process in the $(g^{(1)}_{HHH}/v, g^{(2)}_{HHH}v)$ plane with three different values of $c_{tH}$.
+To evaluate the range of trihiggs couplings $g^{(1)}_{HHH}/v$ and $g^{(2)}_{HHH}v$, we first use the Eq.~\ref{eq:lorentzcoeff} and Table~\ref{tab:EFTtable} to express the two couplings in terms of the parameters in the UV model, then varies the dimensionless parameters in the UV models within the range $\pm 4 \pi$, couplings with mass dimension to be in the range $\pm$1 TeV, and the cutoff scale are set to be 2 TeV.
+These values are chosen such that our EFT matching procedure is valid (dimension-eight operators will not be enhanced by the factor $g^2/M^2$) and the contribution of the kinematic region larger than cutoff scale to the total rate is negligible due to the suppression of the parton luminosity.
+After these consideration, we choose relatively loose ranges for the two couplings: $g^{(1)}_{HHH} \subset (-0.36, 0.07)$ and $g^{(2)}_{HHH} \subset (-0.015, 0.015)$.

 For $c_{tH}=0$, the anomalous Higgs fermion coupling $g_{HHt}$ in Eq.~\ref{eq:gpsiHH} vanishes and the corrections to the quark Higgs couplings are proportional to $c_{HD}-4c_{H\square}$.
 In such a case, only the first triangle and box diagrams of Figure~\ref{fig:ggtohh} contribute to the cross section with approximate SM quark Higgs couplings.
 Hence, one can find that, along the positive vertical direction, given a fixed value of $g^{(2)}_{HHH}$, the cross section increases.
 Along the $g^{(2)}_{HHH}$ direction, one can find that a positively increasing value of $g^{(2)}_{HHH}$ will lead to an increase in the total cross-section.
 This can be understood from Eq.~\ref{eq:hhxseceq}, where we observe that, with a positive $g^{(2)}_{HHH}$, the second term inside the bracket in front of the $F_\triangle$ which is induced by the derivative interaction will add destructively with the first term which is induced by the ordinary triple Higgs interaction, such that the effect of destructive interference between the box and triangle diagrams is alleviated.
-In the case of $c_{tH}=0.4$, the cross section increases significantly when compared with the cross section for $c_{tH}=0$, this can also be understood from Eq.~\ref{eq:hhxseceq} and Eq.~\ref{eq:gpsiH}: The positive $c_{tH}$ will decrease the magnitude of $g_{tH}$ and also gives a new positive term generated by $tthh$ vertex, which will alleviate the destructive interference.
-In the case of $c_{tH}= -0.4$, the cross section will reach some minimum value between $g_{HHH}^{(1)}/v = -0.1$ and $-0.15$ due to the destructive interference.
-Below the miminum points, for a fixed $g_{HHH}^{(1)}$, increasing $g_{HHH}^{(2)}$ will decrease the cross section, because at this point the amplitude from the triangle diagram becomes dominant, increasing $g_{HHH}^{(2)}$ will decrease the magnitude of the term inside the bracket in front of the $F_\triangle$, thereby decreasing the cross section.